 Pete Powell, Phil Dwyer,

 SHW was created by four nonprofit supportive housing providers who identified the need in Fairfield County for a new type of entity that could represent their collective interests in creating more permanent housing for the chronically homeless.

-The original founding members of SHW were Central Connecticut Coast YMCA, the Interfaith Housing Association now known as Homes for Hope in Westport, Operation Hope of Fairfield, and St. Luke’s LifeWorks now known as Inspirica in Stamford.
+The original founding members of SHW were Central Connecticut Coast YMCA, the Interfaith Housing Association now known as Homes with Hope in Westport, Operation Hope of Fairfield, and St. Luke’s LifeWorks now known as Inspirica in Stamford.
 Each of the founding members recognized that their agency did not have the capacity to develop housing.
 Their reason for creating a separate membership organization was that each could benefit from having a relationship with an entity that would work on their behalf to create permanent supportive housing units.
 The members agreed that the new entity would:

 • Anticipate and meet the permanent supportive housing needs of the chronically homeless in Fairfield County